HB-E220 series

-The HB-E220 series (HB-E220系) is a hybrid diesel multiple unit (DMU) train type on order by East Japan Railway Company (JR East) for use on services in the Takasaki and Morioka areas of Japan.
-Scheduled for introduction in the second half of fiscal 2025, 32 vehicles are to be built to replace ageing KiHa 100 series and KiHa 110 series DMUs.
+The HB-E220 series (HB-E220系) is a hybrid diesel multiple unit (DMU) train type operated by East Japan Railway Company (JR East) on services in the Takasaki and Morioka areas of Japan.
+32 vehicles are to be built to replace ageing KiHa 100 series and KiHa 110 series DMUs.

 Design

 The HB-E220 series adopts a traction system similar to that of the diesel–electric GV-E400 series, but the HB-E220 series also features onboard batteries.
 The diesel engine and batteries can operate alone or together to provide power to the train's main converter, which controls its traction motors.
 When braking, the traction motors act as generators, recharging the batteries.

 Cars are of stainless steel construction with three doors per side.

 Operations

 The HB-E220 series fleet is scheduled to be used on the following lines: